 - In the Date Range list, choose the timespan of calendar data to include in your message:

 or click Specify dates... to enter a custom date range:

-Availability only option is selected:
+Availability only option is active:

 None of the options include your items marked private unless you change the privacy option in Advanced options: